1977 U.S. license plate

 bordered by South Dakota, North Dakota, Wisconsin, and Iowa (and Canada)

 Minnesota used the dated 1974 base through 1977; staggered expiration months were introduced in 1975.
 The orange paint tended to fade pretty readily on these.
-There were three different die sets used for serial numbers during the life of this base.
+There were three different die sets used for serial numbers during the life of this base, as shown at left.

 Wisconsin